A Sketch of the Life of

 He was better known as “Teddy” for most of his life.
-Teddy was born in about 1887 somewhere in the New York City area.
+Teddy was born on March 15, 1887, in Manhatten, New York, United States.
 He was the child of Edwin Thomas George Gittens and Isabella Gretton (Leach) Gittens both of whom were born in Barbados.
 Teddy’s mother and her other two sons, Julian Hyde and Clifford Bertram, traveled from Barbados on the steamship “Trinidad” arriving in New York City on October 24 1885.
 I have always assumed that they were traveling to New York to join their father.
 I have also thought that it was the family’s intent to immigrate to the USA but that is pure conjecture on my part.

 On July 5, 1913, Teddy married Annie “Sis” Eileen Foster in St. Patrick’s Roman Catholic Church, Jermmotts Lane, Saint Michael, Barbados.
 Teddy was 26 and his wife Sis was 27 when they married.
 Over the next 7 years Teddy and Sis had three children, Ivan Clement born 1916, Edgar Clement born in 1918 and Hilda Eileen born in 1920.
 Edgar Clement was my father.
 He was better known as “Bruds” in Barbados.

 The family by all apparent signs was prospering.
 Teddy who was a Clerk when married in 1913, had progressed to Clerk In Charge by the time Edgar was born in 1918.
 Family lore recounts that sometime after 1918, Teddy was a traveling sales agent for the Singer Sewing Machine Company in the Caribbean.
 He traveled extensively throughout the Caribbean.
 It was on one of these sales trips that the family’s fortunes took a dramatic turn for the worse.